 There was a pale grey streak in the sky above him.
 It looked as though it could rain.
 His belly rumbled.
 Time to do some hunting.
 He went back and pulled on his cloak covering himself up a bit more before heading out.
 Around him were pleasant green trees, bulging with fruits.
 It was still summer.
 He made his way, moving swiftly, before finding a clearing where he took to his dragon form.

-Verina, woke soon, her eyes flickering open.
+Verina, woke eventually.
 She sniffed the air.
 She noticed his scent seemed faint.
 He was already gone?
 Usually she was the one who woke before he did.
 She licked her lips, and rubbed the sleep out of her eyes.

 She didn’t want to move out of bed.
 It was so warm and comfortable.
 Nestled.
 Away from the world.
 She loved it.